+- food cravings.

-food cravings. > > Having one or more of these signs does not necessarily mean that you are > pregnant.
-It is also possible to be pregnant yet not experience any of the > above. > > To confirm you are pregnant you will need to have a pregnancy test.
-You can do a > urine test yourself by buying one from a pharmacy or supermarket, or see your > doctor, SHINE SA or the Pregnancy Advisory Centre. > > It might be helpful to talk it over with someone you trust, who won’t tell you > what to do.
-Think about who might be there for you, to listen to you and provide > support so you can make the right decision for you.
-This may be a friend, > partner or family member, or it may be useful to speak to someone from a health > service. > > Be aware that some organisations which advertise help for pregnancy support can > be biased, either by not providing you with all your options or actively > discouraging consideration of abortion.
-If you’re not getting the advice and > support you want, you can go elsewhere for help. > > To find out about an organisation before you approach them you can call:
+Having one or more of these signs does not necessarily mean that you are pregnant.
+It is also possible to be pregnant and not experience any of the above.

+To confirm you are pregnant you will need to have a pregnancy test.
+You can do a urine test yourself by buying one from a pharmacy or supermarket, or see your doctor, SHINE SA or the Pregnancy Advisory Centre.

+It might be helpful to talk it over with someone you trust, who won’t tell you what to do.
+Think about who might be there for you, to listen to you and provide support so you can make the right decision for you.
+This may be a friend, partner or family member, or it may be useful to speak to someone from a health service.

+Be aware that some organisations which advertise help for pregnancy support can be biased, either by not providing you with all your options or actively discouraging consideration of abortion.
+If you’re not getting the advice and support you want, you can go elsewhere for help.

+To find out about an organisation before you approach them you can call: